quaadgras/graphics.gd/Readme.md

 Each engine class is available as a package under `classdb`.
-To import the `Node` class you can import `"graphics.gd/classdb/Node"` There's no inheritance, so to access a 'super' class, you need to call `Super()` on an extension 'class'.
+To import the `Node` class you can import `"graphics.gd/classdb/Node"` There's no inheritance, so to access a 'super' class, you need to call `AsClassName()` on an extension 'class'.
-All engine classes have methods to cast to any sub-classes they extend for example `AsObject()` or `AsNode2D()`.
+All engine classes have methods to cast to any classes that they extend from, for example `AsObject()` or `AsNode2D()`.

 Methods have been renamed to follow Go conventions, so instead of